Geese in Chinese poetry: Tang geese

 During the Tang dynastic era geese fly through the verse of the poets, or perhaps resting in the darkness of night on a level, sandy shore.
 Sometimes, bereft of mate and flock, the lone goose also makes an appearance.
-Since when the ancient Chu state had had its glory days, the "lakes and rivers region" around and south of Dongting Lake and its tributaries such as the Xiao had been located has long been poetically noted as a place of exile, where even the most talented and loyal government ministers and officials might be slandered at court and relegated to mosquito-infested swamp areas or sent to manage villages of non-Chinese ethnic peoples, in isolation from there intellectual pears and fellow poets.
+Since when the ancient Chu state had had its glory days, the "lakes and rivers region" around and south of Dongting Lake and its tributaries such as the Xiao had been located has long been poetically noted as a place of exile, where even the most talented and loyal government ministers and officials might be slandered at court and relegated to mosquito-infested swamp areas or sent to manage villages of non-Chinese ethnic peoples, in isolation from their intellectual peers and fellow poets.
 During the Tang dynasty, there were many prominent men of letters who ended up in the Xiaoxiang as a result of political turbulence.
 One of the "geese" who found himself willy-nilly in the Xiaoxiang was Zhang Yue, Duke of Yan (燕), sometimes known as the "Mighty Brush of Yan", for his literary talents.
 He was also on-and-off one of the top officials under three reigning monarchs.
 In and out of favor Zhang Yue was exiled as far as Qinzhou, on the Gulf of Tonkin.
 In a parallel couplet, in his poem "South of the mountains sending off an official", Zhang explicitly compares and contrasts himself to an autumn goose: but when spring comes he finds himself still stuck south of the mountain ranges which separate him from the capital and the main area of Chinese civilization at the time, while the other geese get to go back north (Murck, 76; and note 17, 313).